Bandar Utama: Commercial complexes

 A Tesco outlet, the Ikano Power Centre, the Curve mall and the largest IKEA outlet in Southeast Asia were opened in the adjacent township of Mutiara Damansara.
 This has provided even more choices to the residents of Bandar Utama Damansara.
 There are also free bus services from the Curve to Bintang Walk, and from 1 Utama to Sri Hartamas.

 Accommodation

 There is a 5-star hotel completed in 2007 named One World Hotel.
-There are 438 rooms in the hotel located next to Sri Pentas.
+There are 438 rooms in the hotel.